uorocketry/backup-sensors-2021/README.md

 # backup-sensors-2021
-Arduino software for the 2021 back-up sensor suite
+uOttawa flight computer code for the backup sensor suite

+Forked from rocket-code-2019